OctoPrint/plugins.octoprint.org/_plugins/thespaghettidetective.md

 It also comes with a host of other features so that you can **print remotely with a peace of mind even when you are not home**.

 * Remote webcam access.
-No port-forwarding or VPN required.
+No port-forwarding or VPN required (merged from [OctoPrint Anywhere](https://plugins.octoprint.org/plugins/anywhere/)).

-* Remote control of your printer.
-Pause or cancel print at any time.
+* Full remote control of your printer.
+Pause or cancel print.
 Check and set heater temperatures or turn them off.
+Move print head.

+* Upload G-Code files and start a print remotely.

-* Easy share of your webcam streaming or time-lapses with your friend (ETA Dec.
-2019).
+* Easy share of your webcam streaming or time-lapses with your friend.

+* Alert and print job notification (when a print is done or cancelled) via email, Telegram, PushBullet, and Slack.

-{% include youtube.html vid="ZpDw9mNBngU" preview="'/assets/img/plugins/thespaghettidetective/video_preview1.png'" %}
+{% include youtube.html vid="VRoV9Z1C1yM" preview="'/assets/img/plugins/thespaghettidetective/video_preview1.png'" %}

 <br />